 Trailing 11-0 after three innings, the Cardinals overcome the double-digit deficit to defeat the Giants at the Polo Grounds, 14-12.
 The Redbirds score seven runs in the top of the fifth and another seven in the last three frames of the game to accomplish the biggest rally in National League history.

 After striking out against the Amarillo Gold Sox, 22 year-old Albuquerque Dukes outfielder Larry Segovia kicks a water fountain in the dugout, breaking a pipe that creates a 50-foot high cascade of water which soaks his teammates and nearby fans.
-The West Texas-New Mexico League contest will be delayed as the grounds crew shuts off the water, repairs the damages and removes the puddles from the playing field.
+The West Texas-New Mexico League contest will be delayed as the grounds crew shuts off the water, repairs the damages, and removes the puddles from the playing field.

-Red Schoendienst, who was unexpectedly traded to the Giants last season by Cardinals GM Frank Lane, is dealt a year and a day later by New York to Milwaukee for Ray Crone, Danny O'Connell and Bobby Thomson.
+Red Schoendienst, who was unexpectedly traded to the Giants last season by Cardinals GM Frank Lane, is dealt a year and a day later by New York to Milwaukee for Ray Crone, Danny O'Connell, and Bobby Thomson.
 The nine-time All-Star, who hit .301 during his two partial seasons in the Big Apple, will play a key role in the Braves' World Championship, leading the league with 200 hits and finishing third in the NL MVP balloting.

 Identical twins are split up by the Pirates when Eddie O'Brien stays with Pittsburgh, but his brother Johnny, along with third baseman Gene Freese, is traded to the Cardinals for infielder Dick Schofield.
+Eddie, who appeared in April for the Bucs as a defensive replacement, will finish his tenure with the team that signed him a baby bonus in 1953 without playing another game this season.

-In a move that is perceived to be a prelude to a second deal with the Yankees, the A's trade Woodie Held and Vic Power to the Indians for southpaw Dick Tomanek, utility player Preston Ward and right fielder Roger Maris.
+In a move that is perceived to be a prelude to a second deal with the Yankees, the A's trade Woodie Held and Vic Power to the Indians for southpaw Dick Tomanek, utility player Preston Ward, and right fielder Roger Maris.
 Owner Arnold Johnson, already under pressure for allowing Kansas City to become a farm club for the Bronx Bombers, is warned by American League president Will Harridge not to send the outfield slugger to New York for at least 18 months.

 At Candlestick Park, Juan Marichal no-hits Houston, 1-0, to become the first Giants hurler in 34 years, and the first since the franchise moved to San Francisco, to accomplish the feat.
 The 25 year-old Dominican native outduels Colt .45's right-hander Dick Drott, who tosses a complete game three-hitter, yielding the game's only run in the eighth inning, giving up doubles to Chuck Hiller and Jimmy Davenport.
 (Our thanks to Richard J. Drake, who attended the game as a nine year-old with his grandfather, for reminding us about this outstanding achievement).